SV-ROS/intro_to_ros/README.md

 ### Initial SD Card Image

-  The robot is built from a Raspberry PI III SBC and a Neato BV80 or later robot vacume base.
+  The robot is built from a Raspberry PI III SBC and a Neato BV80 or later robot vacuum base.

   To start use a blank 16Gb or 32Gb SDcard and install the Ubuntu Image from Ubiquity robotics: